-The polls close at 8:00 pm on Election Night, but it usually takes hours for all precincts to show results, and weeks before the final totals are known.
+Vote Centers close at 8:00 pm on Election Night, but it can take a few hours for all vote centers to report results, and weeks before the final totals are known.
 Ever wondered why?
 Here's a quick look at what happens to your ballot after you cast it.

 - The first results are posted shortly after 8:00 pm - these are the Vote by Mail ballots that were returned early

-- After that, we have to wait for the first of the polling place precincts across the county to complete their paperwork, pack up their supplies, and return the ballots - this can take an hour or more
+- After that, we have to wait for the first of the Vote Centers across the county to complete their paperwork, pack up their supplies, and return the ballots - this can take more than an hour

-- The posted results are updated periodically throughout the night - the results web page will show how many precincts have reported and the time of the last update
+- The posted results are updated periodically throughout the night - the results web page will show how many vote centers have reported and the time of the last update

-- When all precincts have reported, the Election Night counting is done; however, there are still more ballots to count and a lot more work to do before the results become official (see below)
+- When all vote centers have reported, the Election Night counting is done; however, there are still more ballots to count and a lot more work to do before the results become official (see below)

 California Elections Code requires the Registrar of Voters to perform a post-election canvass before certifying the final results.
-The canvass period usually lasts for 28 days after an election.
+The canvass period usually lasts for 30 days after a statewide primary or general elections.
 During this time, ROV counts all remaining valid ballots and performs a series of mandated audits to ensure the accuracy and integrity of the election.

-Election Results will be updated periodically during the Canvass period according to the schedule posted on the results web page.
+Election Results will be updated daily during the Canvass period.

 Ballots counted after Election Day